hexeguitar/VacuumPick/README.md

 ### DIY vacuum pick up project for hand SMT assembly.
 The hardware is based around an inexpensive air pump, 3 valves and a controller board utilizing the ATTINY806 microcontroller.
 Firmware is available as PlatformIO project (sources) and a precompiled hex file.
+The enclosure and the handle was reused from a damaged Ayoue932 vacuum pick up.

 ![alt text][pic8]

+---
+### Operation
+* vacuum activated using a touch button on the handle or a footswitch
+*  Button 1: Vacuum mode
+*  Button 2: Clean/air blow mode for cleaning the nozzle
+*  Button 3: pump always on mode
+*  0-100% pump speed control using a potentiometer

 ![alt text][pic11]
 ![alt text][pic9]
 ![alt text][pic10]